OWASP/www-project-juice-shop/tab_sponsors.md

 * [Panasonic Information Systems Company Europe](https://application.job.panasonic.eu/data/ruP0pHQvHrGZJKvL/rc.php?nav=jobsearch&custval12=ite&lang=EN&custval11=PBSEU_GER)<sup>([#1221](https://github.com/bkimminich/juice-shop/pull/1221))</sup>

+<small><small>_In order to be recognized as a corporate code sponsor an offical
+written confirmation of waiving all IP to the contributed code is required._</small></small>

+---

 ### Current Project Balance

 You can find the current project balance along with a history of all